-This word in the definition of knowledge drives people to search for ways to acquire knowledge and how to transfer it to others.
+In the definition of knowledge, this word drives people to search for ways to acquire knowledge and transfer it to others.

 The phrase”bring to perform their work well and effectively or to make correct decisions”

-In this era, dependence on knowledge has become a major and influential dependence.
-For example, the economy, which is the backbone of life, is called in this era the knowledge economy.
-And that is because it relies on knowledge in a large part of its components.
+In this era, dependence on knowledge has become a significant and influential dependence.
+For example, the economy, which is the backbone of life, is called the knowledge economy.
+And that is because it relies on knowledge in large part of its components.